Updated on August 27, 2025

 How to make your ex love you if it’s been years?

-Just keep in mind that how your ex perceives you and what he or she feels toward you when you meet up is completely out of your control.
+Just keep in mind that how your ex perceives you and what he or she feels toward you when you talk or meet up is completely out of your control.

 What do I do if my ex doesn’t love me back?

-If your ex wants to stay friends with you and talks to you regularly despite rejecting you, it would be wise that you don’t continue to engage in conversation with your ex.
+If your ex doesn’t love you and/or wants to stay friends with you, it’d be wise not to continue to engage in conversation with your ex.

 Not only that.